 – Cross promotions

 You can reach out to other podcasts and shows and set-up cross promotion ads.
 This is a great way to boost your reach and increase your listener base.
 Audry.io is a great platform for this, actually.
 I’d recommend you start there.

 Selling merch can also be reliable, especially if the brand is strong, so make sure you work on that.
 Coming up with your merchandize is a great way to get your creative juices flowing and to motivate yourself to keep pushing and it can be especially worthwhile if you have an audience that has a strong sense of support for your show.

-These are some of the ways you can grow your network and monetize your show.
 If you’re interested in learning more, check out our own podcast or continue reading our blog posts.
-If you have any questions about the work we do here at Nootka Sound or just want to say hi, be sure to reach out to firstname.lastname@example.org.
+If you have any questions about the work we do here at Nootka Sound or you just want to say hi, be sure to reach out to firstname.lastname@example.org.